b-brankovics/UNIX-for-bio/doc/unix_basics.md

     If you are in the `/home` folder, then the relative path to the same location becomes `user/dirname`.

+A little bit about the filesystem on a Unix system:
+- There is a **root** directory, `/`.
+All the other directories are located inside this directory.
+- Every user has a **home** directory, `~` or `/home/username`.
+When you log in this is where you are by default. also this is where you get if you issue `cd` without arguments.

 # Summary
 1. Learned the some of the basic commands: